BastianAsmussen/Beep-Boop/README.md

-# Beep-Boop
+# Beep Boop
-An esoteric programming language made by a couple of programming students.
+An Esoteric programming language made by a couple of programming students.